CristianEduardMihai/Mihais-AI-Playground/README.md

 - **Super Scalable** 🚀: Add new tools or languages in minutes—just drop in a component or update a config.
 ### 🧩 **Modules**

+### Learning 📚
+- **Language Buddy** 🗣️: Practice your target language with an AI buddy!
+Choose your native language, the language you want to learn, your level, and how long you've been learning.
+Get supportive, interactive practice in a chat-style UI.

+#### Health 🥗
 - **AI Recipe Maker** 🍳: Get wild, detailed recipes (with nutrition & allergens) from whatever's in your fridge.
+Choose healthiness, servings, and cooking methods.
+- ~~**AI Calorie Tracker** 🔢: Track your daily calorie intake with the help of AI.~~

+#### Quality of Life ✨
+- **AI Spell Checker** 📝✨: Instantly fix your spelling & grammar in 30+ languages.
+- **AI Translator** 🌎: Translate text between multiple languages.
+- **AI Text Summarizer** 📚: Summarize long texts into concise summaries.
+- **AI PC Part Picker** 🖥️: Get AI-generated recommendations for PC parts based on your preferences, budget, and use case.
+Multi-currency, novice-friendly, and robust.

+#### Fun 🤖
-- **Bot Vs Bot Roast Battle** 🤖🔥🤖: Watch two bots roast each other on any topic—no profanity, just clever, punchy fun!
+- **Bot Vs Bot Roast Battle** 🔥: Watch two AI bots engage in a hilarious roast battle!
+No profanity, just clever, punchy fun.
-- **AI Spell Checker** 📝✨: Instantly fix your spelling & grammar in 30+ languages, with green highlights and flag selector.
+- **Personality Quiz** 🧠: Take a fun quiz to discover your personality type.

 ![hackatime](https://github-readme-stats.hackclub.dev/api/wakatime?username=2408&api_domain=hackatime.hackclub.com&theme=calm_pink&custom_title=Hackatime+Stats&layout=compact&cache_seconds=0&langs_count=8)